kojix2/RDatasets/README.md

 ```

 ## Development
-Don't do list
-- Add data other than the CSV file.
+- Do not add data other than the CSV file.
-- Add custom useful methods for each data set.
+- Do not add custom useful methods for a specific dataset.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/kojix2/rdatasets.